 This course is one of two general education mathematics courses focusing on concepts and models involved with probability, statistics, geometry, and measurement, with emphasis on estimation, problem solving, and mathematical reasoning.
 Active and cooperative learning, E-manipulatives, and computer technology are incorporated throughout the course.
-Completion of MATH 1050 is NOT a prerequisite.
-(Prerequisites: Minimum grade of C in MATH 0099, MATH 0100, MATH 1113 or higher; and college level reading).
+Completion of Math 1050 is NOT a prerequisite.
+College level reading skills as demonstrated by completion of READ 0900 or equivalent placement score.
+(Prerequisites: Minimum grade of C in MATH 0099, MATH 0100, MATH 1113 or higher).